 Places will be offered in accordance with the arrangements applied by Wirral Borough Council until the school's admission number has been reached.
 If places become available after the initial allocation, the Local Authority will offer the places to children on the re-allocation list following the same criteria as stated above.
-If an application has been turned down, parents can show continued interest in the school by returning the slip attached to their letter or appealing to an Independent Appeals Panel.
-Parents should contact Wallasey Town Hall (Parental Appeals) for the necessary paperwork.
+Your position on the re-allocation list can be sought from the Local Authority.
+If an application has been turned down, parents can show continued interest in the school by contacting the Local Authority Admissions Team and following the appeals process.

 In year requests will be considered by the Governing Body but will initially be co-ordinated by the Local Authority.
+Applications received outside the normal admission round, will be offered a place at the school if places are available.
 Any decisions with respect to admissions are made with reference to the same criteria as for Year 7 placements.